james-chapmanhhlg/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 This quote reminds us that in coding, just as in art and design, striving for simplicity can lead to more elegant, maintainable, and scalable solutions.
 It encourages programmers to write clean code that's easy to understand, refactor, and debug, which is a hallmark of professional software development."

 In practice, this means favoring readability over overly complex optimizations unless necessary, using consistent patterns and principles (like SOLID), and minimizing unnecessary complexity in your architecture or algorithms.
 Always remember that you're not just writing code for computers to execute; you're writing it for other human beings to read, comprehend, and modify.

+# 2024-01-27
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine the most important tasks to complete, as these should take priority.
+Then, break down each task into smaller, manageable steps, which will make it easier to stay focused.

+Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
+These tools can help organize your thoughts and make your workflow more structured.
+Set reminders and deadlines for each step, so that you stay on track and don't get derailed by other tasks.
+Additionally, don’t be afraid to delegate tasks when necessary, especially if they are outside your area of expertise.
+By delegating, you can focus on the tasks that matter most to your project.